AndrewMichael2020/health-huddle/README.md

 “Discharge time tells us when an encounter ends, right?” she asked.
 “But it could not tell the next Fabric load where to resume.
 We need the last-modified time, or late corrections would pass unnoticed.”

 For now, Fabric’s Bronze layer would keep both delivered versions, and Silver was let to present the newest rows.
-Priya could demonstrate the rule with ease, but Human Data Engineering still had to approve how the pipeline would collect corrections that arrived in a late stage.
+Priya could demonstrate the rule with ease, but Human Data Engineering would still need to approve how the pipeline would collect corrections that arrived in a late stage.
 The Meditech card turned red and moved to the Blocked column.
 A new ticket appeared beneath it: *Capture late Meditech corrections*.

 <p align="left">
   <img src="demo/assets/huddle-board-reaction.jpg" alt="The six-column Project board during the huddle, with the Meditech mapping card moved to Blocked and Maya sending a thumbs-up reaction" width="960">